spidero7/Learning-Basic-React/react-notes.md

 - The first argument could also be a variable, so long as that variable evaluates to a JSX expression.
 - The first argument is appended to whatever element is selected by the second argument
 - `ReactDOM.render()` is that it only updates DOM elements that have changed

+## 4. React Hooks

+- useState - to jest hook
+  - State allows us as developers to keep track of changes inside of our React components
+- pierwsza wartość w useState jest to wartoś domyślna - useState("Seattle, WA")
+- onChange - whenever user does sth function will be back e.g. onChange={(e) => setLocation(e.target.value)}
+- never add hooks in if statement or loop

+- `npm install -D eslint-plugin-react-hooks@4.2.0` - package that specific applies to react hooks
+- `"plugin: react-hooks/recommended",` - in .eslintrc.json (chacking bugs with hooks)

+**useState**

+- The useState Hook provides us an array containing two values:
+  - The actual value of the state.
+  - A function to update that value.